We may earn income from links in this post. Please read this Disclosure for details.

 Windermere House features four dining options, including Muskoka’s oldest pub, founded in 1870.
 For me it offered the quintessential northern Canadian summer scenery of my childhood in Flin Flon, Manitoba — gnarled trees, Canadian Shield and endless days — minus the lumpy mattresses, musty Mad magazines and voracious horseflies.

-Sitting on the resort’s Victorian-style veranda and sipping a Summer Collins, a defty-mixed cocktail of gin, lemon juice and pink peppercorns topped with soda, it’s the perfect Muskoka cottage country atmosphere.
+Sitting on the resort’s Victorian-style veranda and sipping a Summer Collins, a defty-mixed cocktail of gin, lemon juice and pink peppercorns topped with soda, it was the perfect Muskoka cottage country atmosphere.
 And proof that it’s one of the best tourist spots to visit in Canada if you want to experience the Canada’s wilderness without roughing it.